juhp/fbrnch/README.md

 ```
 $ fbrnch create-review [my-new-package]
 ```
-This will create (or update) an srpm, run rpmlint, then upload it to fedorapeople, perform a scratch build, and open a Review Request in Bugzilla (similar to fedora-create-review).
+This will create an srpm (or update it if the spec file is newer), run rpmlint, optionally perform a scratch build, then upload the spec and srpm to fedorapeople, and open a Review Request in Bugzilla (similar to fedora-create-review).

 #### Update a package review
 ```
 $ fbrnch update-review [my-new-package]
 ```
-Similar to create-review: it uploads the updated files to fedorapeople and posts the updated package urls to the open package review.
+Similar to create-review: it uploads the updated files to fedorapeople and posts the updated package urls to the open package review with an optional scratch build.

 #### List open package reviews
 To list one's open package reviews: